joannareese/fieryFlies/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 * Sensor:   This is a Sample OpMode that shows how to use a specific sensor.
             It is not intended as a functioning robot, it is simply showing the minimal code required to read and display the sensor values.
-* Hardware: This is not an actual OpMode, but a helper class that is used to describe one particular robot's hardware devices: eg: for a Pushbot.
+* org.firstinspires.ftc.teamcode.Hardware: This is not an actual OpMode, but a helper class that is used to describe one particular robot's hardware devices: eg: for a Pushbot.
 Look at any Pushbot sample to see how this can be used in an OpMode.
             Teams can copy one of these to create their own robot definition.